neuroquery/pubget/README.md

 Note these must be PubMedCentral IDs, *not* PubMed IDs.
 Moreover, Some articles can be viewed on the PubMedCentral website, but are not in the Open Access subset.
-The publisher of these articles forbids downloading their full text in XML form.
-Therefore, for such articles only the abstract and metadata will be available.
+The publisher of these articles forbids downloading their full text in XML form. `pubget` filters the list of PMCIDs and only downloads those that are in the Open Access subset.
 When we use a query instead of a PMCID list, only articles in the Open Access subset are considered.

 If we use a query instead, we do not use the `--pmcids_file` option, but either `--query` or `--query_file`.
 Everything else works in the same way, and the rest